Marijuana and Drug Reform

 In 2013 we saw progress at the administrative level, with the Obama Administration establishing a policy to not interfere with state legal programs so long as basic federal priorities were met.
 Despite this policy, far too many arms of the federal government have continued to maintain an inflexible and prohibitionist approach when dealing with questions of marijuana and state laws.
 Federal resources would be much better spent elsewhere.

 Ultimately, however, Congress has the power to unravel this mess.
 While we still have far to go, we have seen rapid progress in the 114th Congress on this issue.
 Congress enacted a provision in the FY15 spending bill to prevent the Drug Enforcement Agency (DEA) from spending funds to prevent states from implementing medical marijuana laws.
-In the 114th Congress so far, well over a dozen bills have already been introduced to help the situation, including bills in the Senate.
-There have also been six additional measures that have come to a vote on the House floor relating to reforming hemp or marijuana policy, with four passing.
-An additional three amendments have passed out of Senate committee.
+In the 114th Congress, over 70 bills have were introduced to help the situation.
+There were six additional measures that have come to a vote on the House floor relating to reforming hemp or marijuana policy, with three passing.
+An additional three amendments passed out of Senate committee.
+In the 115th Congress so far, thirteen bills have been introduced in the House and another six in the Senate.

 Representative Blumenauer supports legislation that would: